Updated: Nov 22, 2022

 • Constructing an amended goal.
 Not going so big.
 Identifiying manageable steps.
 We abandon plans too often because they are too ambitious or we overshoot.
 Recover by simplifying, working on what you can control, and executing on a smaller version for now.

 • Knowing the difference between accountability and self-recrimination.
 Accountability involves taking stock of behavior and choices, and what worked and what didn’t.
 It recognizes there is a margin for error.
 Recrimation is blaming and shaming.
-There is no good path from beating ourselves up and it leaves us with very little capcity for objectivity, healthy risk taking, or problemsolving.
+There is no good path from beating ourselves up and it leaves us with very little capacity for objectivity, healthy risk taking, or problem-solving.

 • Critically assessing what is getting in the way of getting back on track.
 Is it anxiety, vulnerability, boredom, thinking that it’s too much work, or making assumptions about how it’s going to play out?
 Take some time and space to figure out what may be holding you back.

-• Practicing self compassion.
+• Practicing self-compassion.
 While you may want to be doing things differently, or better, than you are, recognize that our competency comes most often from how we choose to respond to challenges rather than performing perfectly.
-Setbacks are unavoidable when we are stretching ourselves, and the way we navigate these struggles are often how we develop frusteration tolerance, persistence, flexability and confidence.
+Setbacks are unavoidable when we are stretching ourselves, and the way we navigate these struggles are often how we develop frustration tolerance, persistence, flexibility and confidence.
 It’s how we endure the difficult moments that shape us.

 • Recognizing progress.
 Scan for strengths: what are you getting right?
 What are you proud of?
 What small shifts have been made, what has been done well, and where have you adapted?
 When we focus on growth and growing, we combat that negative internal dialogue, and build muscle memory around our competencies.